 A recent report from the Clean Energy Council gave a very different picture.
 The following was extracted from the CEC report:

-Cherry picking is the selection of evidence that suits ones preconceptions, while ignoring all the evidence that is contrary.
+Cherry picking is the selection of evidence that suits ones' prejudices, while ignoring all the evidence that is contrary.
 Wind power opponents often use cherry picking.

-The overwhelming bulk of the evidence on land prices and wind farms tells us that the presence of a wind farm has very little effect on land values.
+The overwhelming bulk of the evidence on land prices and wind farms tells us that the presence of a nearby wind farm has very little effect on land values.
 For example, the US Berkeley Laboratory analysed more than 50 000 home sales near 67 wind facilities in 27 counties across nine US states, yet was unable to uncover any impacts to nearby home property values.
 See Into The Wind, 2013/08/26.